jbilander/sdbox/README.md

 Well, Niklas managed to write the drivers with some real clever assembler to make it go at 2E-speed (theoretical 350 KB/s, IRL around 225-280 KB/s) if you have some kind of Accelerator installed in your A500.
 Copying a 23 MB file from the SD-card to the compact flash in the HC508 took 98 seconds, giving a throughput of 225 KB/s.
 We think this is a good result given the fact of the slow clocking of the CIAs (E-clock).
 It will also work with a standard 68k CPU at 7 MHz although slower.

-With my TF534 and 3.1 rom loaded into Fast RAM via the command "cpu fastrom" (requires a MMU) I get 280 KB/s in SysInfo, and without fastrom 250 KB/s.
+With my TF534 and 3.1 rom loaded into Fast RAM via the command `cpu fastrom` (requires a MMU) I get 280 KB/s in SysInfo, and without fastrom 250 KB/s.
 It is a little slower copying to the Amiga than from the Amiga.

 <a href="images/screenshots/sdcard_sysinfo_speed.jpg">
 <img src="images/screenshots/sdcard_sysinfo_speed.jpg" width="303" height="227">